philpax/philpax.github.io/content/updates/a-mostly-quiet-week/index.md

 # website

-When I added the above note, I noticed that the code blocks were blowing out the layout's width, despite `max-width: 100%` being set.
-After trying out a few approaches with and without the help of Claude, I eventually threw in the towel and added a numerical `max-width` for the code blocks.
+When I added the above note, I noticed that the code blocks were blowing out the layout's width, despite `css:max-width: 100%` being set.
+After trying out a few approaches with and without the help of Claude, I eventually threw in the towel and added a numerical `css:max-width` for the code blocks.
 I'm not really sure why it wasn't working, and I'm sure I could get to the bottom of it, but my patience had very much run out by that point.

 Anyway!
-I noticed it didn't look _terrible_, so I applied the same `max-width` for images and varied the `max-width` size for this interstital content between posts and notes.
+I noticed it didn't look _terrible_, so I applied the same `css:max-width` for images and varied the `css:max-width` size for this interstital content between posts and notes.
 The upshot is that I can now call this hackfix an intentional design feature.
 We take our wins where we can get them.